leptr/panvasjs/README.md

 - `distance(x1, y1, x2, y2)` - returns the distance between given coordinates; only two arguments can be passed in which case both of them must be either of Vector or Point class and their distance will be returned; you can find the distance between two points, two vectors, or a point and a vector
 - `swap(array, index1, index2)` - swaps the two array elements at the given indexes
 - `sort(array)` - sorts the array
+- `toRadians(degrees)` - converts the number of degrees to radians and returns the result
+- `toDegrees(radians)` - converts the number of radians to degrees and returns the result
 - `constrain(num, min, max)` - constrains the given number between the min and the max values and returns the value
 - `lerp(value1, value2, step)` - lerp - Linear Interpolation - smooth transitioning between two values with the step given
 - `joinArray(array, spacing)` - returns a string of all the elements in the array divided by the spacing; spacing is optional, if there is none, it will return the string of all the elements concatenated without spacing